sgohlke/ModPersonServiceDeno/README.md

 # ModPersonServiceDeno
-Module for PersonService using Deno
+Module for PersonService using Deno.

 ## Run
 Only tests are executable.
 To run tests execute **deno test**.